Wellbore Instability Definition

-It happens in a well bore when little or no filter cake is present.
-The un-bonded formation (sand, gravel, small river bed boulders etc.) cannot be supported by hydrostatic overbalance as the fluid simply flows into the formation.
-Sand or gravel then falls into the hole and packs off the Drill String.
-The effect can be a gradual increase in drag over a number of meters, or can be sudden.
+It happens in a wellbore when little or no filter cake is present.
+The un-bonded formation (sand, gravel, small river bed boulders, etc.) cannot be supported by hydrostatic overbalance as the fluid simply flows into the formation.
+Sand or gravel then falls into the hole and causes drilling pack off around the Drill String.
+The effect can be a gradual increase in drag over a number of meters or can be sudden.

 This type of wellbore instability normally occurs while drilling shallow unconsolidated formations.

 - This unstable formations need an adequate filter cake to help stabilize the formation.Seepage loss can be minimized with fine lost circulation material.

 - If possible,avoid excessive circulating time with the Bottom Hole Assembly BHA opposite unconsolidated formations to reduce hydraulic erosion.

 - Slow down tripping Pipe speed when the Bottom Hole Assembly BHA is opposite unconsolidated formations to avoid mechanical damage.

 - Start and stop the pumps slowly to avoid pressure surges being applied to unconsolidated formations.